minhnndev/TapTapInterview/README.md

 ### Problem Statement:

-Build a simple To-do app with the following UI as described in the [link].
+Build a simple To-do app with the following UI as described in the Build a simple To-do app with the following UI as described in the [Figma Design](https://www.figma.com/design/Fz8vyQUiQdomPLp8XIK2Qq/Mobile-UI-Test).

 ### Product Requirements: